-&lt;sup>11 CEEAG, para.
+12 CEEAG, para.
 72 and 134.

-&lt;sup>12 Communication from the Commission Guidelines on regional State aid, para.
+13 Communication from the Commission Guidelines on regional State aid, para.
 105.

-&lt;sup>13 Communication from the Commission Temporary Crisis and Transition Framework for State Aid measures to support the economy following the aggression against Ukraine by Russia, para 77q and 78q.
+14 Communication from the Commission Temporary Crisis and Transition Framework for State Aid measures to support the economy following the aggression against Ukraine by Russia, para 77q and 78q.

-&lt;sup>14 Communication from the Commission - Criteria for the analysis of the compatibility with the internal market of State aid to promote the execution of important projects of common European interest, para.
+15 Communication from the Commission - Criteria for the analysis of the compatibility with the internal market of State aid to promote the execution of important projects of common European interest, para.
 20.

-&lt;sup>15 Regulation 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment.
+16 Regulation 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment.

-respected (e.g. this is already the case for aid in the form of reductions from electricity levies for energy-intensive users that need to meet energy efficiency obligations - although these obligations are largely insufficient).
+range from ex-ante environmental eligibility criteria (e.g. only companies meeting certain standards are eligible for aid) to binding ex-post commitments with a clawback mechanism to recover the aid in case conditions are not respected (e.g. this is already the case for aid in the form of reductions from electricity levies for energy-intensive users that need to meet energy efficiency obligations - although these obligations are largely insufficient).
 In general, ex-ante conditionalities are to be preferred over ex-post commitments because this allows to mitigate environmental impacts from the outset.
 Importantly, not only the initially agreed conditionalities matter but also their monitoring and enforcement in case they are not followed through.

-Nonetheless, the Commission seems reluctant to integrate such environmental conditionalities in its State aid policy or apply them in individual State aid decisions.
-For example, for certain parts of the TCTF, the Commission only invited Member States to consider setting requirements related to environmental protection.
-Unsurprisingly, Member States have barely engaged with this invitation.
-In this respect, it is worth deflating the concern that environmental conditionalities always result in higher aid amounts and are therefore detrimental to competition and trade on the internal market, since:
+The Commission seems reluctant to integrate such environmental conditionalities in its State aid policy or apply them in individual State aid decisions.
+For example, for certain parts of the TCTF, the Commission only invited Member States to consider setting requirements related to environmental protection.17 Unsurprisingly, Member States have barely engaged 18 with this invitation.
+Implementation of the DNSH-principle would allow the Commission to impose concrete environmental conditionalities where appropriate.

+Finally, it is worth deflating the concern that environmental conditionalities always result in higher aid amounts and are therefore detrimental to competition and trade on the internal market, since: